Tiny LLM Benchmark: Jetson Orin Nano Super 8GB

-Four Power Modes × Eight Models: llama.cpp / CUDA
+Four Power Modes × Eight Models: llama.cpp vs Ollama

 Platform: NVIDIA Jetson Orin Nano Super 8GB